kisssdev/aurelia-kis-oidc/README.md

 ## Example

-An full example is available on the following [github repo](https://www.github.com/kisssdev/aurelia-kis-oidc-sample).
+A full example is available on the following [github repo](https://www.github.com/kisssdev/aurelia-kis-oidc-sample).
 The example is also available in live [here](https://aureliakisoidc.z16.web.core.windows.net/).

 ## Installation